You already know that Africa isn't a country. Check out these maps and put Africa's population, income, growth, potential and more into context.

 Wonder is a book about a boy named August who has never been to school before starting in...

-South African photographer Lavonne Bosman traveled to the Transkei, a rural area on the East coast of South Africa, and chronicled her time there through her photographs.
+South African photographer Lavonne Bosman traveled to the Transkei, a rural area on the East coast of South Africa, and chronicled her time there.